 As part of its ongoing commitment to promoting STEM academic disciplines, The Aerospace Corporation established the Dr. Wanda M. Austin STEM Scholarship in 2015.
 Sustained through employee donations, charitable organizations, and estate gifts, the Aerospace STEM Endowment Fund finances the scholarship.
-Named after Aerospace’s former CEO and president in recognition of her dedicated service and support of STEM education, the scholarship is given to one underrepresented and underprivileged high school student who demonstrates academic excellence and strong leadership skills.
+Named after Aerospace’s former CEO and president in recognition of her dedicated service and support of STEM education, the scholarship is given to one underrepresented high school student who demonstrates academic excellence and strong leadership skills.
 The Dr. Wanda M. Austin STEM Scholarship annually awards up to $10,000 a year - renewable for four years - toward college tuition and expenses.

 STEM Scholarship Requirements

 The scholarship recipients are required to pursue undergraduate studies in a STEM field at a four-year college and maintain a 3.0 grade point average.
 Winners also receive a paid internship at Aerospace.

 To be considered for this invitation-only scholarship, high school contestants are first recommended by their school counselors and principals.
 They also must write an essay describing their interest in pursuing a STEM career, submit recommendation letters, academic transcripts, and a statement of financial need.
 After careful consideration of all the submissions, the Aerospace selection committee interviews the top candidates and selects a winner.